moritzmucha/fastdigest/README.md

 print(f"Confidence at 2.0 standard deviations: {confidence_pct:.2f}%")
 ```

-### Calculating the Trimmed Mean
+### Estimating the Trimmed Mean

-Calculate the truncated mean, i.e. the arithmetic mean of all data points between two quantiles:
+Estimate the truncated mean, i.e. the arithmetic mean of all data points between two quantiles:

 ```python
 from fastdigest import TDigest